 To test these devices, we took hundreds of photos with all the different lights and conducted controlled photo experiments to measure relative brightness.
-We played with all the different features of each light, timed setups and breakdowns to assess ease of use, and assessed stability by attaching our phones and cameras to each product.
-We determined the durability by physically comparing each model throughout our testing, as well as digging through online user reviews to see if there were any frequent issues to consider while testing.
+We played with each light's different features, timed setups and breakdowns to assess ease of use, and assessed stability by attaching our phones and cameras to each product.
+We determined the durability by physically comparing each model throughout our testing and digging through online user reviews to see if there were any frequent issues to consider while testing.

 Analysis and Test Results

-We focused most of our testing on the amount of light and the quality of light that each product produced.
+We focused the majority of our testing on the amount of light and quality of light produced by each product.
 Our most scientific test involved setting up a DSLR on a tripod with minimal (and consistent) ambient light, then photographing an old film camera with standardized settings (photographed at 1/50th, f1.4, 200 ISO, WB 5200; all USB-powered lights were plugged into a laptop to standardize power output).
 Once the photos were taken, we put them into Photoshop, where we analyzed their histograms, which shows how bright every pixel is in the image, on a scale of 0 to 255.
 We took the average of each lights' histogram values, then compared them to one another.
 We realize this might have been overkill, but we like numbers…

-The photos we ended up with after brightness testing were very telling and also completely what we expected.
+The photos we ended up with after brightness testing were very telling and also didn't offer up any surprises.
 The clip-on lights produced the dimmest results, followed by 6" lights and 10" lights.
 Finally, the large 18" lights were the brightest.

 When it comes to sheer brightness, the Neewer 18" and the Mountdog 18" blow the other lights out of the water.
 Both are wall-powered lights, and they have ~25 times the lighting surface as the clip-on lights.
-If you're looking for the absolute brightest, these are the best.
+These are the best if you're looking for the absolute brightest.

 Within the USB-powered lights, the two models from AIXPI — the AIXPI 10" with Tripod and the AIXPI 10" Tabletop models — were the brightest by a little bit, but the difference was nowhere as dramatic that between the USB lights and the wall-powered units.

-The dimmest lights are the clip-on lights — the QIAYA Selfie Clip-On and the Auxiwa Clip-On.
-No huge surprise there; they are very small and only suitable for up-close selfies.
+Unsurprisingly, the dimmest lights are the clip-on lights — the QIAYA Selfie Clip-On and the Auxiwa Clip-On.
+They prove to be tiny and only suitable for up-close selfies.

-The brightest light for the size is the Mactrem 6", which is just as bright as lights that are almost double its size.In our test, there are roughly 3 tiers of light sizes:
+The brightest light for the size is the Mactrem 6", which is equally bright to lights that are almost double its size.In our test, there are roughly 3 tiers of light sizes: